 We process your personal information for the purposes of scientific research carried out in the public interest in the area of public health.
 Where we process special categories of personal data (which include data about your health, ethnicity, or sexual orientation), the condition used for processing is ‘necessary for scientific research in accordance with safeguards’.

 We do not share your personal data with any third parties outside of the Small Area Health Statistics Unit.

 What are your choices about how your information is used?

-You can stop being part of our research programme at any time, without giving a reason, but we will keep information about you that we already have.
-We need to manage your records in specific ways for the research to be reliable.
+You can stop being part of our research programme at any time, without giving a reason, but we will keep the information about you that we already have.
+We need to manage your records in specific ways for research to be reliable.
 This means that we will not be able to let you see or change the data we hold about you.

 Where can you find out more about how your information is used?

-If you wish to raise a complaint on how we have handled your personal data, please contact Imperial College London’s Data Protection Officer via email at email@example.com, via telephone on 020 7594 3502 and/or via post at Imperial College London, Data Protection Officer, Faculty Building Level 4, London SW7 2AZ.
+If you wish to raise a complaint about how we have handled your personal data, please contact Imperial College London’s Data Protection Officer via email at email@example.com, via telephone on 020 7594 3502 and/or via post at Imperial College London, Data Protection Officer, Faculty Building Level 4, London SW7 2AZ.

 If you are not satisfied with our response or believe we are processing your personal data in a way that is not lawful you can complain to the Information Commissioner’s Office (ICO).
 The ICO does recommend that you seek to resolve matters with the data controller (us) first before involving the regulator.